MLCL/Byblo/README.md

 ## Attribution

-This project is supported a TSB (Technology Strategy Board) grant, project  reference GCL-100934, and by [EPSRC Studentships](http://www.epsrc.ac.uk/funding/students/Pages/default.aspx), and by Graduate Teaching Assistantships from the School of Informatics, University of Sussex.
+This project is supported a TSB (Technology Strategy Board) grant reference GCL-100934, and by the [EPSRC Doctoral Training Account Scheme](http://www.epsrc.ac.uk/funding/students/dta).

 Special thanks to all members of the Machine Learning and Computational Linguistics Lab, School of Informatics, University of Sussex, for all the helpful input.